chaynik-kun/mizu/README.md

 Based on **[Navic](https://github.com/ssalggnikool/Navic)**

-Mizu is an open-source Android music player focused on a clean interface, responsive playback, customization and a great self-hosted music experience.
+Mizu is an open-source music player for Android, focused on a clean interface, responsive playback, customization and a great self-hosted music experience.

 ## ✨ Features